-Welcome to the petitRADTRANS documentation. petitRADTRANS is a Python package for calculating transmission and emission spectra of exoplanets, at low (\(\lambda/\Delta\lambda=1000\)) and high (\(\lambda/\Delta\lambda=10^6\)) resolution, for clear and cloudy atmospheres.
+Welcome to the petitRADTRANS (pRT) documentation. pRT is a Python package for calculating transmission and emission spectra of exoplanets, at low (\(\lambda/\Delta\lambda=1000\)) and high (\(\lambda/\Delta\lambda=10^6\)) resolution, for clear and cloudy atmospheres.

-petitRADTRANS is available under the MIT License, and documented in Mollière et al. (2019).
-Please cite this paper if you make use of petitRADTRANS in your work.
+petitRADTRANS is available under the MIT License, and documented in Mollière et al. (2019), for the general code, and Mollière et al. (2020), Alei et al. (in prep.), for the scattering implementation.
+Please cite these papers if you make use of petitRADTRANS in your work.

 - We have added the opacities of Fe, Fe+, Mg, Mg+, Li, Ca, Ca+, Si, Si+, O, O+, Al, Al+, Ti, Ti+, V and V+, up to temperatures of 4000 K. As usual, if the atmospheric temperatures increase above 4000 K, petitRADTRANS will use the absorbers respective opacities at 4000 K. Please make sure to install the latest petitRADTRANS version to make use of the high-temperature points of the new opacity tables!

 - Eleonora Alei

 - Mantas Zilinskas